Back to portfolio

 System design

 The design challenge was to connect configuration, publishing, and customer-facing output.
 Merchants needed a setup flow that matched how they already think about menus and products.
-At the same time, the resulting QR experience had to render clearly for customers, work under real restaurant conditions, and leave room for later iteration.
+At the same time, the resulting QR experience had to render clearly for customers and leave room for later iteration.

-• Stronger platform value: bringing QR ordering into the existing ecosystem made the platform more self-sufficient and more relevant to merchant needs.
+By bringing QR ordering into the existing ecosystem, the work made the platform more self-sufficient and more relevant to merchant needs.
+The first version was deliberately structured as a base to improve, and the later iterations show that clearly.